Smoking Heroin: Dangers and Health Effects

 Addiction treatment is a very individualized process, meaning a form of treatment that works for someone may not work for someone else.16 That said, there are several proven approaches for treating heroin addiction.16,17 Treatment for opioid addiction often involves a combination of medication and therapy.16,17

-For many patients, the very first step in treatment for a heroin use disorder is medical detox, or supervised withdrawal.18,19 Heroin withdrawal last about 3-5 days and can be physically and mentally distressing, bringing about flu-like symptoms such as vomiting and fever as well as anxiety and .15, 19 Typically, withdrawal from opioids is more uncomfortable than it is dangerous; however, in rare cases medical complications can arise, for example if the patient has an underlying cardiac illness.19 Medically assisted detox enables staff to supervise the patient, administer medication, and respond to emergencies when necessary.19
+For many patients, the very first step in treatment for a heroin use disorder is medical detox, or supervised withdrawal.18,19 Heroin withdrawal last about 3-5 days and can be physically and mentally distressing; however, withdrawal from opioids is more uncomfortable than it is dangerous.
+Medically assisted detox enables staff to supervise the patient, administer medication, and respond to emergencies when necessary.19

 Medications such as methadone and buprenorphine (Suboxone) may be used in concert with behavioral therapies, an approach known as medication-assisted treatment, or MAT.21 Many rehab facilities offer MAT for patients in treatment for opioid use disorders.
 Medication can reduce cravings and withdrawal symptoms and use is associated with lower levels of relapse.18,21 It is common for people to stay on medication to treat heroin addiction or months or even years after they begin recovery.18